 Extra credit opportunities are argued against in a variety of ways.

-Equal Opportunity Arguments:
+A. Equal Opportunity Arguments:

 Christopher Pynes observes that “every student in a class should have an equal opportunity to earn the same grade as every other student.”
-Many extra credit opportunities, especially those outside of scheduled class time, e.g., evening forums, hearing speakers at nearby schools, are not equally available opportunities.
+Many extra credit opportunities, especially those outside of scheduled class time, e.g., evening forums, hearing speakers at nearby schools and so on, are not equally available opportunities.
 As observed above, not all students can participate since they have legitimate conflicting responsibilities.
 These forms of extra credit are unfair since some students’ grades shouldn’t increase because of points that not all students have an equal opportunity to receive.

-“Easy or Hard” Dilemmas and Grade Inflation Arguments:
+B. “Easy or Hard” Dilemmas and Grade Inflation Arguments:

 Extra credit options are typically either easy or hard.
 If they are hard then only the best students will complete them, and they already have high grades, but students who “need” extra credit, because they are not learning the regular material and thus have poor grades, will not receive those points.
 Easy extra credit contributes to “grade inflation,” i.e., grades higher than warranted by the students’ understanding: a B-earning student in a very hard class might receive an A because of fluff extra credit.
 And a student with a D-level of understanding shouldn’t get a B or A by doing a lot of easy extra credit.
 Extra credit can contribute to grades not accurately reflecting students’ understanding of the course material.